-- State level data from the Current Population Survey are based on three-year data merges.
-The most recent estimates reflect data from 2005, 2006, and 2007.
-North Dakota only provides Medicaid and CHIP to children in families with income up to 140- percent of the poverty level (\$24,640 for a family of three in 2008). - Kim Bailey, Premiums versus Paychecks: A Growing Burden for North Dakota's Workers (Washington: Families USA, September 2008). - Paul Fronstin, Issue Brief #231: Sources of Health Insurance and Characteristics of the Uninsured: Analysis of March 2008 CPS Survey (Washington: Employee Benefit Research Institute, September 2008). - Elizabeth McNichol and Iris J. Lav, State Budget Troubles Worsen (Washington: Center on Budget & Policy Priorities, October 20, 2008); Nicholas Johnson, Elizabeth Hudgins, and Jeremy Koulish, Facing Deficits, Many States Are Imposing Cuts That Will Harm Vulnerable Residents (Washington: Center on Budget & Policy Priorities, October 20, 2008). - Genevieve Kenney and Justin Yee, "SCHIP at a Crossroads: Experience to Date and Challenges Ahead" Health Affairs 26, no. 2 (March/April 2007): 356-369. - Margo Rosenbach, Issue Brief Number Four-Increasing Children's Coverage and Access: A Decade of SCHIP Lessons (Washington: Mathematica Policy Research, September 2007). - M. Seid, J.W.
+- State level data from the Current Population Survey is based on three-year data merges.
+The most recent estimates reflect data from 2005, 2006, and 2007. - Kim Bailey, Premiums versus Paychecks: A Growing Burden for Texas's Workers (Washington: Families USA, September 2008). - Paul Fronstin, Issue Brief #231: Sources of Health Insurance and Characteristics of the Uninsured: Analysis of March 2008 CPS Survey (Washington: Employee Benefit Research Institute, September 2008). - Elizabeth McNichol and Iris J. Lav, State Budget Troubles Worsen (Washington: Center on Budget & Policy Priorities, October 20, 2008); Nicholas Johnson, Elizabeth Hudgins, and Jeremy Koulish, Facing Deficits, Many States Are Imposing Cuts That Will Harm Vulnerable Residents (Washington: Center on Budget & Policy Priorities, October 20, 2008). - Genevieve Kenney and Justin Yee, "SCHIP at a Crossroads: Experience to Date and Challenges Ahead" Health Affairs 26, no. 2 (March/April 2007): 356-369. - Margo Rosenbach, Issue Brief Number Four-Increasing Children's Coverage and Access: A Decade of SCHIP Lessons (Washington: Mathematica Policy Research, September 2007). - M. Seid, J.W.
 Varni, L. Cummings, and M. Schonlau, "The Impact of Realized Access to Care on Health-Related Quality of Life: A Two-Year Prospective Cohort Study of Children in the California State Children's Health Insurance Program," Journal of Pediatrics 149, no. 3 (September 2006): 354-361. - Chris L. Peterson, Memorandum: REVISED: Estimates of SCHIP Child Enrollees Up to 200% of Poverty, Above 200% of Poverty, and of SCHIP Adult Enrollees, FY2007 (Washington: Congressional Research Service, May 30, 2008). - The House included an increase in the Medicaid matching rate in an economic stimulus bill it passed in September 2008 (H.R.
 7110), but the Senate was unable to pass a similar bill. - Chris L. Peterson, op. cit.